 PSYC 3230 The Psychology of the Black Experience (3).
-The Psychology of the Black Experience deals with coping strategies of Black families (opposed to current emphasis on pathology of Black families); psychology of the Black female and Black male.
+The Psychology of the Black Experience deals with coping strategies of Black families (as opposed to current emphasis on pathology of Black families); psychology of the Black female and Black male.
 Research of Black authors will be emphasized.
+Prerequisite: PSYC 2010.

 PSYC 3300 Physiological Psychology (3 hrs.).
 An introduction to the study of the relationship between bodily processes and behavior.
 Emphasis is placed upon the basic anatomy and psychology of sensory and motor functions, motivation, emotion, learning and behavior disorders.
 The laboratory focuses on individual and group experience in these areas.
-Prerequisite: Upper Division Admission.
+Prerequisite: PSYC 2010.

 PSYC 3310 Principles of Human Sexuality (3).
 A study of theories and current research related to psychological and physiological aspects of human sexuality, as well as the effect of sex-roles on sexual interaction.
+Prerequisite: PSYC 2010.

 PSYC 3410 Social Psychology (3).
 A study of interpersonal behavior including such topics as perceiving others, interpersonal attraction, prejudice, attitude change, social influence, aggression, altruistic behavior, group processes and the psychology of organizations.
+Prerequisite: PSYC 2010.

 PSYC 3510 Developmental Psychology (3).
 The growth and development of the human organism from a theoretical perspective: biological, cognitive, social, and emotional development.
+Prerequisite: PSYC 2010.

 PSYC 3530 The Psychology of Death and Dying (3).
 A study of such topics as the dying person, attitudes toward death, children and death, bereavement, and funeral rites.
 Emphasis will be placed on individual experience.
+Prerequisite: PSYC 2010.